gomorpheus/morpheus-plugin-core/README.md

 Ensure you are using a version of the plugin that is compatible with your version of Morpheus.
 See the releases tab for more info.

+Also, be sure your plugin source and target compatibility is set for Java 8 (`1.8`).

 ### Setup a new Gradle project

 The plugin API is [published to Bintray](https://bintray.com/bertramlabs/gomorpheus/morpheus-plugin-api), include it in your gradle project: